nosovicki/gog/README.md

 * Postfix notation: `ls | rev | tac | split`

 Each notation has its strengths, and GOG allows them all.
 Rurthermore,
-most of the time, GOG understands what you mean without any syntax clues.
-For
+most of the time, GOG understands what you mean without additional syntctic clues.
+For example:
-example:

     gog> + 1 2 3
     6